 Word Lists and Grade Levels

-Levels within word lists do not correlate with grade levels.
-Please click here for more information.
-If you think that one of your students was placed on the wrong word list, you can email firstname.lastname@example.org, and we will look into the account for you.
+If you feel that one of your students has been placed on the wrong word list, you can email firstname.lastname@example.org, and we will look into the account for you.

 How Does A Student Progress Through Word Lists?